Lightweight and Interpretable Transformer via Mixed Graph Algorithm Unrolling for Traffic Forecast: Experiments

 We train each run of our model on an entire NVIDIA GeForce RTX 3090.
 We evaluate our unrolling model against the baselines shown in Table \ref{tab:baselines}.
 Each model is trained for 70 epochs on the reduced dataset, and the metrics are the Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and Mean Absolute Percentage Error (MAPE) in the predicted 6\,/\,12\,/\,24 steps.

 Table\;\ref{tab:result} shows the performance of our models and baselines in traffic forecasting, and the last column of Table\;\ref{tab:baselines} compares the number of parameters.
-We observe that our models achieve comparable performance to most baseline models, {achieving top-3 performance in at least one metric for 30- and 60-minute forecasting}, while employing drastically fewer parameters (\textbf{{7.2\%} of transformer-based PDFormer}).
-Among all the models, ST-Wave {and SimpleTM} generally achieve the best performance. {However, ST-Wave relies on an application-specific usage of wavelet transforms, and SimpleTM employs linear models with no inductive bias, which is parameter-heavy \citep{47094} {and lacks interpretability}; both models require even more parameters than PDFormer.} The largest GCN model, STSGCN, fails to achieve a satisfying performance for PEMS03, where the real connections are highly sparse.
-STAEformer, the largest transformer, also overfits heavily in the reduced PEMS03 datasets. {We also observe that} our unrolled model also generally outperforms the multi-attention model GMAN.
-Though both our model and GMAN leverage local graph neighborhoods when computing attention, we dramatically reduce parameters by replacing classical self-attention mechanisms in transformers with unrolled ADMM iterations with no observable degradation in performance. \textit{In summary, no single DL-based baseline consistently outperforms the others across both datasets; furthermore, all baselines require significantly more parameters than our model.} {\textit{In contrast, our model achieves top-3 forecasting performance in two of three prediction windows for both datasets (top-5 in the remaining prediction window), in at least one metric.}}
+We observe that our models achieve comparable performance to most baseline models, achieving top-3 performance in at least one metric for 60-minute forecasting, while employing drastically fewer parameters (\textbf{{7.2\%} of transformer-based PDFormer}).
+The linear model SimpleTM generally performs best on both datasets; however, it uses parameter-heavy linear models with no inductive bias, hence contains limited interpretability \citep{47094} and requires even more parameters than PDFormer.
+The largest GCN model, STSGCN, fails to achieve a satisfying performance for PEMS03, where the real connections are highly sparse.
+Among the largest transformers, STAEformer exhibits severe overfitting on the reduced PEMS03 dataset, whereas PatchSTG, despite achieving the best results on PEMS03, shows weaker generalization on METR-LA.
+We also observe that our unrolled model also generally outperforms the multi-attention model GMAN: Although both models exploit local graph neighborhoods in attention computation, our approach substantially reduces parameters by replacing conventional FFN in standard transformers with the unrolled ADMM blocks, without observable performance degradation. \textit{In summary, while no DL-based baseline consistently dominates across both datasets and all require significantly more parameters, our model achieves top-3 performance in at least one metric for 3 of the 6 dataset–horizon settings, and remains within the top-5 in all but one.}

-{We plot the three metrics against parameter size (with computational cost coded in color) for 60-minute forecast on the PEMS03 datasets in Figure \ref{fig:trade-ff}.
-The conventional baseline models with larger parameter counts generally exhibit lower prediction errors, showing an overall downward trend in the plot, except the outlier STAEFormer which overfits heavily.
-In contrast, our model lies distinctly apart from the main trend in the lower-left corner in each plot, delivering the accuracy of models over $10\times$ larger while using dramatically fewer parameters.}
+{We plot the three metrics against parameter size (with computational cost coded by color) for 60-minute forecast on the PEMS03 datasets in Figure \ref{fig:trade-ff}.
+Most baselines follow a general trend where larger models achieve lower prediction errors, except STAEFormer, which severely overfits.
+In contrast, our model sits distinctly in the lower-left corner in each plot, matching the accuracy of models over $10\times$ larger while using dramatically fewer parameters. {Additional experiments are presented in Appendix \ref{append:further-performance}}.